-- Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour.
+- Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour. - Responding and supporting staff in the implementation of this policy

-2. Definitions
+3. Definitions